netlify/netlifyctl/README.md

 1. create an API token for your deploys here: https://app.netlify.com/applications (and save it)
 2. find your site ID - most easily done at the bottom of your site's settings page
 3. do one deploy manually, which will create a new config file (or add to an existing one): `netlify.toml`.
-You'll want to run:
+You'll want to run this command on a system with both your code checked out AND a browser to interact with (for login purposes).

 ```sh
 netlifyctl -A YOURAPITOKEN deploy